nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `tag add INDEX t/TAG`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags.
+A contact can have any number of tags.
 Add as many as you want.
 </div>

 <div markdown="block" class="alert alert-info">
 **:information_source: Note:** The tag has to be made first before you can add it into a contact.
 </div>

-* Adds a `TAG` to the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Adds a `TAG` to the contact at the specified `INDEX`.
+The index refers to the index number shown in the displayed list of contacts.
 The index **must be a positive integer** 1, 2, 3, …​

 Example:
 * `tag add 1 t/friend` adds the friend tag to the first contact shown in the list.